visheshd/claude-devcontainer/README.md

 # Claude DevContainer Ecosystem

-**Fast, isolated development with Claude Code across multiple git worktrees, native host builds via SSH, and `--dangerously-skip-permissions` for maximum development speed.**
+**Fast, isolated local development with Claude Code across multiple git worktrees, native host builds via SSH, and `--dangerously-skip-permissions` for maximum development speed.**

-A comprehensive DevContainer-based development environment that enables seamless multi-worktree development, containerized Claude Code with unrestricted permissions, and native host system builds through SSH integration.
+A comprehensive DevContainer-based development environment for local development that enables seamless multi-worktree development, containerized Claude Code with unrestricted permissions, and native host system builds through SSH integration.
+All Docker images are built locally on your machine.

 [![Build Images](https://github.com/visheshd/claude-devcontainer/actions/workflows/build-images.yml/badge.svg)](https://github.com/visheshd/claude-devcontainer/actions/workflows/build-images.yml)

 📋 **MCP Setup Guide**: See [MCP_SERVERS.md](MCP_SERVERS.md) for customizing or adding more MCP servers

+> ⚠️ **Important**: All Docker images must be built locally.
+This project does not provide pre-built images on Docker Hub or other registries.
+You must run the build process on your machine before using any DevContainer configurations.

 ## 🎯 Key Benefits